• Skip to primary navigation

 FAQ

-My kids and husband adore kotleti, that’s why we rarely have leftovers.
-But, if you made a large batch and have some patties left, store them in the refrigerator in an airtight container for up to 4 days.
+My kids and husband love kotleti, so we hardly ever have any leftovers.
+But if you happen to make extra and have some patties left, you can store them in the refrigerator in an airtight container for up to 4 days.

-Absolutely yes.
-This dish is great for freezing.
-Make them ahead of time and store them in the freezer for up to 3 months.
+Absolutely!
+You can freeze Ukrainian meatballs.
+They are perfect for freezing.
+Prepare them in advance and store them in the freezer for up to 3 months.

-I hope you love this Ukrainian kotleti recipe as much as we do.
-Enjoy!
+I hope you enjoy this easy kotlety (or kotleti) recipe as much as we do.
+Enjoy these delicious Ukrainian meatballs!

 Tried this recipe?
 Please leave a comment with Star Ratings ⭐️⭐️⭐️⭐️⭐️ below.
 I will really appreciate it.